JasonGH17/BinanceBot/README.md

 ## Important

-This project is still in developement, and I won't take any responsibility for any loss you the bot might generate
+This project is still in developement, and we won't take any responsibility for any loss the bot might generate

 ## Webserver